trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Commission And Fees ReportCopy Location

 When an order is filled either fully or partially, the [IBApi.EWrapper.execDetails](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#exec-details) and IBApi.EWrapper.commissionReport events will deliver [IBApi.Execution](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#exec-details) and IBApi.CommissionAndFeesReport objects.
-This allows to obtain the full picture of the order’s execution and the resulting commissions.
+This allows to obtain the full picture of the orderÃ¢â‚¬â„¢s execution and the resulting commissions.

 - Advisors executing allocation orders  will receive execution details and commissions for the allocation order  itself.
 To receive allocation details and commissions for a specific  subaccount [IBApi.EClient.reqExecutions](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#request-exec-details) can be used.